Updated on November 10, 2022

 Summary

-Obtaining a prescription for your contact lenses is important.
-It’s necessary for your vision health and the only legal way to purchase contact lenses.
+Obtaining a contact lens prescription is necessary for your vision health.
+And it’s the only legal way to purchase contact lenses.

-You can get a valid contact lens prescription from your optometrist or ophthalmologist after a contact lens exam.
-You should also get an eye exam annually, but your contact lens prescription may be valid for up to two years.
+You can get a valid contact lens prescription from your eye doctor after a contact lens exam.
+You should also get an eye exam annually, but your contact lens prescription may be valid for up to 2 years.

 To file a complaint about prescription malpractice, fill out the FTC Consumer Complaint Form.